ElmoDFGD/ElmoRim/README.md

 #### Skyrim Unbound
 ElmoRim uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) as the alternate start mod.
-* In order to start chargen hit *Enter* after loading in.
-If the player character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
-This is an issue with DAR Cacheing.
-* Once finished with chargen, open up the *Skyrim Unbound* MCM menu and customize Standing Stone, whether or not the player is a vampire/werewolf, equipment, spells and starting location.
+* Open up the Skyrim Unbound MCM menu after loading in.
+Customize Standing Stone, whether or not the player is a vampire/werewolf, equipment, spells and starting location.
   - It is possible to choose whether or not the player is the Dragonborn and, if they are not, whether or not they are able to use shouts.

+* Once finished setting up the MCM, click *Start Your Adventure* on the *Main* tab to start chargen.

-* Once finished, hit Enter again and choose *Continue*.
+* Once finished with chargen, choose *Continue* to start the game.

 #### Valravn
 Disable (or set to 0) everything except *Attacks of Opportunity* and *Bow Stamina Cost*.

 #### Optional MCM Settings